Countable sets #

 Instances For

 Noncomputably enumerate elements in a set.
-The default
+The default value is used to extend the domain to

-all of ℕ
+all of ℕ.

 Equations